josehu07/summerset/README.md

 This is a private mirror of [Summerset](https://github.com/josehu07/summerset).
 Below are a memo of development commands...

-To create a branch `public-main` to track public repo `main`, pull new things from it, and merge into the private `main`:
+To create a branch to track public repo `main`, pull new things from it, and merge into the private `main`:

 ```bash
 # in the private repo: